Skip to main content

 Growth Hormone Peptide Therapies, such as those using Sermorelin or a combination of Ipamorelin and CJC-1295, work by stimulating the pituitary gland to release its own growth hormone.
 The efficacy of these protocols is typically assessed through a combination of clinical outcomes and lab markers.

-The primary downstream marker for activity is Insulin-like Growth Factor 1 (IGF-1).
+The primary downstream marker for growth hormone activity is Insulin-like Growth Factor 1 (IGF-1).
 An increase in IGF-1 levels from baseline is a good indicator that the peptide therapy is successfully stimulating the pituitary.
 However, the ultimate measure of success is the patient’s clinical response, including improvements in body composition, sleep quality, recovery from exercise, and overall sense of well-being.
 Monitoring these subjective and objective changes together provides a complete picture of the protocol’s effectiveness.

 References